weisjohn/Best/rules/README.md

 <script src="/js/main.js?v=1.1.0" />
 ```

-If less than half of all locally-defined (not external-domain) assets, the rule fails.
+If less than half of all locally-defined (not external-domain) assets, this rule fails.

 ### favicon